 Here’s a video guide to help you learn how to create an online assessment.

 Once you’ve conducted the assessment, analyze your team’s responses to all the questions.
-If you’re using the right team assessment software for conducting assessments, the tool will probably generate the reports.
+If you’re using the right team assessment tool for conducting assessments, the tool will probably generate the reports.

-For instance, with ProProfs online assessment software, you get a consolidated report of all your participants’ responses, the time they took to complete the assessment, and more.
+For example, with ProProfs online assessment software, you get a consolidated report of all your participants’ responses, the time they took to complete the assessment, and more.

-What’s more, you can even look at the statistics for assessments provided by the software.
+What’s more, you can even get insightful statistics for a thorough analysis.

 In the above step, we told you about analyzing the results of the assessments.
 After you’ve run a thorough analysis, start grouping participants with similar responses.